PetterTech/blog/content/posts/2011-08-23-quick-guide-for-setting-up-libraries-in-windows-7.md

 ---
 Libraries can be a nice feature to use if you have your pictures, music, movies and whatnot spread across several different locations, be that discs, servers or folders.
-It&#8217;s really simple to setup too!
+It's really simple to setup too!

 Open up explorer and look to your left, there you will see the default Libraries Windows has set up.